Online prescription naltrexone for alcohol addiction

 When used for alcohol addiction, naltrexone is sold in the form of a daily pill under the brand names ReVia and Depade.
 Naltrexone belongs is a group of medications called opioid antagonists, which means it blocks the opioid receptors in the brain.
 This means you cannot take naltrexone and opioids at the same time.

-Naltrexone works to aid in alcohol addiction recovery, as it has been shown to reduce the amount and frequency of drinking.
-It affects the pleasure center of the brain that addiction (including alcohol use disorder) is believed to activate.
-It is also approved by the FDA to treat opioid use disorder.
+Naltrexone works to aid in reducing drinking or in recovery from alcohol use disorder, as it has been shown to reduce the amount and frequency of drinking.
+It affects the pleasure centers of the brain that addiction (including alcohol use disorder) is believed to activate.
+It is also approved by the FDA to treat opioid use disorder, as it bonds to and blocks opioid receptors in the brain.

 Through Workit Health’s online program, you can speak with a clinician via a telehealth video visit about your medical history and your recovery goals.
 If appropriate, naltrexone will be e-prescribed to your local pharmacy.
 You can connect with groups for motivation and accountability in recovery, and work through therapeutic courses hand-picked for you.